saikiran1123/Text-Summarizer-proj/README.md

 Email: ksaikiran247@gmail.com

 ```
+##Process of data flow and prediction of the user input

 1. **Data Ingestion**: This is the process of gathering the data that will be used for training and testing your text summarization model.
 It involves acquiring the raw text data from various sources such as files, databases, or APIs.